 The automatic lighting generation status for Global illuminationA group of techniques that model both direct and indirect lighting to provide realistic lighting results.
-Unity has two global illumination systems that combine direct and indirect lighting: Baked Global Illumination and Enlighten Realtime Global Illumination.
 See in Glossary.
 Click the status text to open the Lighting window.
 When you generate lighting manually, or Unity generates it automatically, a progress bar appears next to the message.

 An activity indicator (spinner) that shows when Unity compiles C# scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info See in Glossary or runs asynchronous tasks.